 Thank you to Gatlinburg CVB for hosting me on this amazing trip and for introducing me to the Arts and Crafts Community.
 All opinions are 100% my own.

-I have been to Gatlinburg so many times in my life, but never have I ever drove into the Arts and Crafts community.
+I have been to Gatlinburg so many times in my life.
+However, I have never driven into the Arts and Crafts community.
 Meeting Mike and taking a pottery class was just the beginning of our introduction into the community that Gatlinburg was built upon.

 What is The Great Smoky Arts and Crafts Community?